 In 2016 Benjamin won 1st Prize at the Young Concert Artists auditions in New York.
 At the opening of the 2016/17 season he made his debut with the Royal Philharmonic and Auckland Philharmonia Orchestras performing the Tchaikovsky Concerto.

 Born in 1990 in New Zealand, Benjamin studied at the Yehudi Menuhin School and the Royal College of Music where he was awarded the Queen Elizabeth the Queen Mother Rose Bowl.
 In 2016 he won 1st Prize at the Young Concert Artists auditions in New York and in 2017 3rd Prize at the Michael Hill Competition in New Zealand.

 At the opening of the 2016/17 season Benjamin made his debut with the Royal Philharmonic and Auckland Philharmonia Orchestras performing the Tchaikovsky Concerto.

 Over the last year he has appeared as soloist with Philharmonia Orchestra at Salisbury Festival, Royal Northern Sinfonia at Sage Gateshead, the Orchestra Sinfonica Abruzzese L’Aquila in Italy, Sinfonia Cymru, English Chamber Orchestra and Maui Pops Orchestra in Hawaii.
 In summer 2016 he joined Ravinia’s Steans Music Institute in Chicago as a Fellow.
-Future engagements include concerts at Festspiele Mecklenburg-Vorpommern in Germany, debut recitals in New York and Washington D.C. and recitals in Argentina and Chile.
+Future engagements include concerts at Festspiele Mecklenburg-Vorpommern in Germany, debut recitals in New York and Washington D.C. and recitals in Argentina, Chile and China.